Srikiru/Lab_Reports/srimathi/readme.md

 The repository is organized into the following folders:

-Srimathi — Lab completion screenshots and materials uploaded by [Your
+Srimathi — Lab completion screenshots and materials uploaded by Srimathi

 ## Purpose